gautamgc17/Image-Captioning/README.md

 ![image](https://github.com/gautamgc17/Image-Captioning/blob/fd1822c3456dbb0ce20abe699d35515461c2e525/images/ResNet%20Architecture.png)

 The whole ResNet model has not been trained from scratch.
 We are not interested in classifying images, but we are interested in the internal representation of the photo right before a classification is made.
 These are the “features” that the model has extracted from the photo.
 The Convolutional base is used as a feature extractor.
 After the convolutional base, a Global average pooling layer has been used to reduce the size of the activation map.
 Global Average Pooling takes a single channel at a time and averages all the values in that channel to convert it into a single value.
 The convolutional base produces an activation map of (7,7,2048).
 The Global Average Pooling layer takes the average of 7*7 (=49) pixels across all the 2048 channels and reduces the size of the activation map to (1,1,2048).
 So given an image, the model converts it into 2048 dimensional vector.
 Hence, we just remove the last softmax layer from the model and extract a 2048 length vector (bottleneck features) for every image.
 These feature vectors are generated for all the images of the training set and later will be sent to the final image captioning model to make predictions.
 We save all the train image features in a Python dictionary and save it on the disk using Pickle file, namely “encoded_train_img_features.pkl” whose keys are image names and values are corresponding 2048 length feature vector.
 Similarly we encode all the test images and save their 2048 length vectors on the disk to be used later while making predictions.

+*Note that*
+- The preprocess_input function converts images from RGB to BGR and then each color channel is zero-centered with respect to the ImageNet dataset, without scaling.
+Since we are using Transfer Learning, this is necessary so as to normalize our image data according to how it was trained in original ResNet-50 Model.
+- “Pickling” is the process whereby a Python object hierarchy is converted into a byte stream, and “unpickling” is the inverse operation, whereby a byte stream (from a binary file or bytes-like object) is converted back into an object hierarchy.

 ![image](https://github.com/gautamgc17/Image-Captioning/blob/3666315546042d235a8c316ad078993065e57d4f/images/image_preprocessing.PNG)